JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

   -pkeyopt rsa_keygen_bits:4096
 ```

-After that, it's required to convert it into RSA form with:
+After that, it's required to convert it into the RSA form with:

 ```bash
 openssl rsa\